 On August 13, 2020, we closed the transaction contemplated by a definitive exchange agreement with Delek Holdings to eliminate all of the IDRs held by the general partner and convert the 2% general partner economic interest into a non-economic general partner interest, all in exchange for 14.0 million of the Partnership's newly issued common limited partner units and \$45.0 million cash.
 Contemporaneously, Delek Holdings purchased a 5.2% ownership interest in our general partner from certain affiliates who were also members of our general partner's management and board of directors.
-Delek Holdings now owns 100% interest in the general partner and owns approximately

-34.7 million common limited partner units, representing approximately 80% of the Partnership's outstanding common limited partner units.
+As a result of the transaction, Delek Holdings owned 100% interest in the general partner and approximately 34.7 million common limited partner units, representing approximately 80% of the Partnership's outstanding common limited partner units.
 To implement the transaction, our Partnership Agreement was amended and restated.